SeppiaBrilla/University-notes/Statistical and Mathematical Methods for Artificial Intelligence/optimization/Backpropagation.md

-The [[The chain rule for functions of vectors]] is often used in deep networks where de function value $y$ is computed as the composition of many functions:
+The [[The chain rule for functions of vectors]] is often used in deep networks where the function value $y$ is computed as the composition of many functions:
 $$
 y = (f_k \circ f_{k-1} \circ \dots \circ f_1)(x)
 $$